 Certification from a technical or vocational school can cost between $5,000 and $10,000, depending on the school and the program desired.

 Program Prerequisites: Program prerequisites vary.
-Most programs, however, require you to be 18 years old, obtain a high-school diploma or GED, hold a valid driver’s license, and show a passing Algebra grade.
+Most programs, however, require you to be 18 years old, have a high-school diploma or GED, hold a valid driver’s license, and show a passing algebra grade.

 On-the-Job Experience: While on the job, you will gain an understanding of electrical standards, as well as math and scientific principles.
 Electricians need keen eyesight and good hand-eye coordination, as well as proper time management skills.
 They also must demonstrate good customer service skills, be able to work independently, show good physical endurance, and use logical problem-solving techniques.
 Electricians also learn how to read blueprints, circuit diagrams, and other technical documents.